matmodlab/matmodlab2/README.md

 ## What is it?

-The material model laboratory (*matmodlab*) is a material point simulator developed as a tool for developing and analyzing material models for use in larger finite element codes.
+The material model laboratory (*Matmodlab*) is a material point simulator developed as a tool for developing and analyzing material models for use in larger finite element codes.

 ## System Requirements